 While on leave under this policy, the County shall continue to pay the employee's medical insurance premium at the same rate as if the employee had been actively at work.
 The employee shall be required to pay for dependent coverage, and for any other insurance coverage for which the employee would normally pay, or the coverage will be discontinued.

+coverage for which the employee would normally pay, or the coverage will be discontinued.
 Payment for coverage shall be made through regular payroll deduction while the employee is on leave with pay.
 While on leave without pay, the employee shall be required to pay for premiums by the deadline determined by the Treasurer's office, or the coverage shall be discontinued.